Jake Retzlaff

-Jake Retzlaff (born March 28, 2003) is an American college football quarterback for the Tulane Green Wave.
-He previously played for the Golden West Rustlers, Riverside Tigers, and BYU Cougars.
+Jake Retzlaff (born March 28, 2003) is an American football quarterback.
+He previously played college football for the Golden West Rustlers, Riverside Tigers, BYU Cougars, and the Tulane Green Wave.

 Early life

 Retzlaff attended Centennial High School in Corona, California.
 As a junior, he totaled 1,067 passing yards and eight touchdowns, before not being allowed to play in his senior year due to the COVID-19 pandemic.
 At the conclusion of his high school career, Retzlaff committed to play college football at Golden West College.

 College career

 As a true freshman for Golden West College in 2021, Retzlaff threw for 3,302 yards and 23 touchdowns before deciding to transfer to Riverside City College.
 The following season with Riverside, he started 13 games, recording 4,596 yards passing, and 44 touchdowns, in addition to setting the school record for most passing yards in a game (529) and passing touchdowns in a single game (6).
 He entered the transfer portal for the second time at the season's end.